Tuesday, May 4, 2021

 Barenboim is hardly alone in this manner - one could make the same arguments of Maazel or Muti, they are as brilliant as musicians get, so why are their results so often of a quality well under what their names promise?
 The reason is that they're celebrities, and we give celebrities too many opportunities and smaller names too few.

 This is what makes the sudden appearance in middle age of conductors like Kirill Petrenko, Francois-Xavier Roth, Manfred Honeck, Markus Stenz, so very delightful, and so very surprising.
 These are guys who came up rather slowly.
-While Dudamel and YNS got the cheering crowds, these guys did the grunt work in smaller places and smaller houses, only to arrive on the international A-list scene as though fully formed, the same way that, a generation or two ago, fully-formed maestros arrived in middle age named Tennstedt, and Jansons, and Jarvi, and Dohnanyi, and Mackerras, and Zinman.
+While Dudamel and YNS got the cheering crowds, these guys did the grunt work in smaller places and smaller houses, only to arrive on the international A-list scene as though fully formed, the same way that, a generation or two ago, fully-formed maestros arrived in middle age on the international circuit named Tennstedt, and Jansons, and Jarvi, and Dohnanyi, and Mackerras, and Zinman.
+Sure, they were around before in some capacity, but what among those names had any sort of genuine eminence before 40?
+How many of them achieved anything like celebrity even before 50?

 So with that in mind, I want to give names of living conductors, both young and old, whom I think would be worthy of golden age names if ever given the chance to prove themselves, and there are a lot of them.